paritytech/contracts-boilerplate/ethers/README.md

 This does the following:

 - Compile the bytecode for each contract into `codgen/bytecode/*.polkavm`
-- Generate the abi for each contract into `codgen/abi/*.ts` and the index `codegen/abis.ts`
+- Generate the abi for each contract into `codgen/abi/*.json`

 ### Deploying contracts